Axway/api-builder-standalone-tech-enablement/05_demo_setup/README.md

 ## The Demo Project

-There is a completed suite of sample projects in the [project](../project/) folder.
+There is a completed suite of API Builder projects in the [project](../project/) folder.
+These address the business case described in [Chapter 01.
+Monolith to Microservices](./01_demo_scenario).

 ![Project](./images/api-builder-topology.svg)